‘Tell me, what is it you plan to do with your one wild and precious life?’ ~ Mary Oliver.

 DO I NEED TO BE AN ARTIST TO DO ART THERAPY?

 You don’t need to be an artist to do Art Psychotherapy.
 We use creative methods to enquire into the Client’s experience.
-The creative output comes from a deeper place within the Client, and cannot be critiqued, nor can it be judged.
-The Art Psychotherapist provides a safe space for you, the Client to make marks, perhaps, paint and draw, but there is no technical experience required to have an Art Therapy session.
+The creative output comes from a deeper place within the Client, and cannot be analysed, critiqued, nor can it be judged.
+The Art Psychotherapist provides a safe space for you, the Client to make marks on paper, perhaps, paint and draw, or collage, but there is no technical experience required to have an Art Therapy session.